Why All Manufacturers Build Their MES System — Part 2

 Custom Extensions for Competitive Advantage

-Rather than forcing the customer into a standard framework, Fuuz AI extended the core MES with custom elements:
+Rather than forcing the customer into a standard framework, Fuuz extended the core MES with custom elements:

 Job Jacket Integration: